danmilneusw/09-Raycaster-Engine/README.md

   </a>
 </div>

-If we reduce the number of CASTED_RAYS, we reduce the amount of times the main loop in cast_rays runs for, optimising our loop.
+If we reduce the number of N_RAYS, we reduce the amount of times the main loop in cast_rays runs for, optimising our loop.
 A number too low however, will result in walls being missed:

 <div align="center">
   <a href="Images\05_12_rays_only.png" target="_blank">